 Using ARI by itself does not allow for inconsistencies to arise, which in turn means that in spite of its utility for axiom scoring, it does not allow for the very likely possibility of errors and inconsistencies in the data - which is especially relevant when developing an ontology from publiclyavailable information from sources such as Wikidata.
-By combining ARI and $cf_t$ , we allow for some level of counterexamples to be possible while still accepting an axiom hypothesis.
+By combining ARI and cf_t , we allow for some level of counterexamples to be possible while still accepting an axiom hypothesis.
 In these cases, only the analysis of the data can show if the decision is correct or incorrect - for example, by investigating any generated inconsistencies to ascertain if they effectively correspond to errors, mistakes, or valid information.
-Nonetheless, we find the approach helpful for deciding on the inclusion of property axioms on evolving ontologies.
+Nonetheless, we find the approach helpful for deciding on the inclusion of property axioms on evolving ontologies, and to help an ontology engineer curating the data by adding those axioms and checking any inconsistencies they introduce - aiding the process of identifying potential errors.

-The results show that is still possible to counter some errors in data when using $ARI{e}$ , but not as effectively as the combination of ARI and $cf_t$ .
+The results show that is still possible to counter some errors in data when using ARI_e , but not as effectively as the combination of ARI and cf_t .
 This is because, by favouring previous knowledge, ARIe may have difficulty changing its opinion even in the face of overwhelming evidence.
 On some occasions, this may be beneficial: the experiments show that, when applied for T and S - the two property axioms that use the weak-form of ARI because of their inherent missing information - their inclusion is favoured earlier, and is harder to dismiss, with no inconsistencies resulting from it.
 However, for the properties using the strong form, the effect is diametrically opposite: axioms are maintained, even though they may introduce an increasing number of inconsistencies over time.
-Finding a balance between these two outcomes may be possible by tinkering with different values for $sf_t$ and $wf_t$ .
+Finding a balance between these two outcomes may be possible by tinkering with different values for sf_t and wf_t .